Flows#

 Deleting a Flow#

-To delete a flow in the UI, you can go to Assets, choose a flow and click on the three dots next to it and choose Delete.
+To delete a flow in the UI, go to Assets, choose a flow, click the three dots next to it, and select Delete.

-To delete a flow via the SDK, you need to pass a Flow instance to the Project.delete_flow() method.
+To delete a flow using the SDK, pass a Flow instance to the Project.delete_flow() method.

 >>> project.delete_flow(duplicated_flow)